-What's it been like for you as a father;
+What's it been like for you as a parent;

-Many of the fathers are emotionally and psychologically stuck for various reasons.
-The father tells his life story to the group and what's it been like for him as a father.
-This exercise usually assist the fathers to move their lives forward in a positive manner.
+Many of the parents are emotionally and psychologically stuck for various reasons.
+The parent tells his life story to the group and what's it been like for him as a parent.
+This exercise usually assist the parents to move their lives forward in a positive manner.

-With the guidance of the group facilitator, the father establishes a chronological narrative of his life, concentrating mainly on their traumatic experiences, but also incorporating positive events and relationships.
-It is believed that this contextualizes the network of cognitive, affective and sensory memories of a father's trauma.
-By expressing the narrative, the father fills in details of fragmentary memories and develops a coherent autobiographical story.
+With the guidance of the group facilitator, the parent establishes a chronological narrative of his life, concentrating mainly on their traumatic experiences, but also incorporating positive events and relationships.
+It is believed that this contextualizes the network of cognitive, affective and sensory memories of a parent's trauma.
+By expressing the narrative, the parent fills in details of fragmentary memories and develops a coherent autobiographical story.
 In so doing, the memory of a traumatic episode is refined and understood.